rockowitz/ddcutil/README.md

   less than 2.0).
 On the other hand, I'm very interested in how ddcutil handles monitors implementing MCCS V3.0, as the V3.0 specific code has not been tested.
 In particular, does ddcutil properly read Table type features?
-- And of course, is the program useful?
-Does it merit further development?
-  What features does it need?
+- What features should be added?

 Command `ddcutil interrogate` collects maximal information about the installation environment, video card and driver, and monitor capabilities.
 I'd appreciate it if you could redirect its output to a file and send the file to me.
-This will help diagnose problems and identify features that should be implemented.
+This will help to document the variability of monitor DDC/CI implementations, diagnose problems, and identify features that should be implemented.

 ### Installation Diagnostics